SeqviriouM/english-courses/english.md

 1. Will was taking a long time to get ready so I told him to hurry up.
 2. Sarah was driving too fast, so I asked her to slow down.
-3. Sue was nervoud about the situation.
+3. Sue was nervousy about the situation.
 I told her to stop worry.
 4. I couldn't move the piano alone, so I asked Tom to give me a hand.
 5. The security guard looked at me suspiciously and asked me to open my bag.
 6. Tom was going to the shop, so I asked him to buy me a paper.